-- the day to day management of all aspects of the Federation, including the support for children with SEND; - work with the SENDCo, Heads of Schools, and SEND governor to determine the strategic development of the SEND and Inclusion Policy and provision in the schools; - ensuring that the needs of SEND are met; - keeping the Governing Body up to date about any issues in the school relating to SEND; - working within the school finances, SENDCo and SEND Governor to plan and spend money for children with SEND effectively, monitoring the impact of such spending.
+- the day to day management of all aspects of NCSF, including the support for children with SEND; - work with the SENDCo, Heads of Schools, Nursery Manager and SEND Director to determine the strategic development of the SEND and Inclusion Policy and provision in the schools; - ensuring that the needs of SEND are met; - keeping the Board of Directors up to date about any issues in the school and nursery relating to SEND; - working within the school and nursery finances, SENDCo and SEND Director to plan and spend money for children with SEND effectively, monitoring the impact of such spending.

-The SEND governor
+The SEND Director

-The SEND governor will:
+The SEND Director will:

-- help to raise awareness of SEND issues at governing board meetings; - monitor the quality and effectiveness of SEND, disability and gifted and talented provision within the schools, and update the governing board on this; - work with the Executive Head and SENDCo to determine the strategic development of the SEND and Inclusion Policy and provision in the schools.
+• help to raise awareness of SEND issues at Board meetings;

-Class teachers
+- monitor the quality and effectiveness of SEND, disability and gifted and talented provision within the schools and nurseries, and update the Board of Directors on this; - work with the Executive Head and SENDCo to determine the strategic development of the SEND and Inclusion Policy and provision in the schools.

-Each class teacher is responsible for:
+Class teachers and Early Years Practitioners

-- the progress and development of every pupil in their class; - providing quality first teaching and the understanding that this is the single most important provision for children with SEND;
+Each class teacher or early years practitioner is responsible for:

-- keeping appropriate records and recording the progress, which can be used to identify areas of support; - working with the SENDCo to write individual 'My Plans' and 'My Plans +' to identify key targets, and ensuring that these are reviewed within the Gloucestershire recommendation of 12 weeks; - working with the SENDCo and identifying, planning and delivering any additional help needed; - working with the SENDCo to share and review assessment and progress information. - informing parents/carers of progress at Parents' Evenings; - ensuring that all additional adults working in school are helped to deliver the planned work, so they can achieve the best possible progress; - work with outside agencies who may offer advice and help to support any child; - ensure they follow the Federation's SEND Policy.
+- the progress and development of every pupil in their class; - providing quality first teaching and the understanding that this is the single most important provision for children with SEND; - keeping appropriate records and recording the progress, which can be used to identify areas of support; - working with the SENDCo to write individual 'My Plans' and 'My Plans +' to identify outcomes and ensuring that these are reviewed within the Gloucestershire recommendation of 12 weeks; - working with the SENDCo and identifying, planning and delivering any additional help needed; - working with the SENDCo to share and review assessment and progress information. - informing parents/carers of progress at Parents' Evenings; - ensuring that all additional adults working in school or nursery are helped to deliver the planned work, so they can achieve the best possible progress; - work with outside agencies who may offer advice and help to support any child; - ensure they follow the Federation's SEND Policy.